ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Related Work

-There are also secure ML systems using cryptographic primitives.
-CryptoNets~\cite{gilad2016cryptonets} applies HE on neural networks and runs model inference on the encrypted data to protect user input privacy.
-Jiang et. al \cite{jiang2018secure} presents a solution for encrypting a matrix using HE to protect both the user data and the model.
-TF Encrypted \cite{tfencrypted} enables training and prediction over encrypted data via MPC and HE.
-SafetyNets~\cite{ghodsi2017safetynets} designs an interactive protocol that allows clients to verify the correctness of a class of DNNs running on the untrusted cloud.
+Some secure ML systems use cryptographic primitives, such as CryptoNets~\cite{gilad2016cryptonets}, \cite{jiang2018secure}, TF Encrypted \cite{tfencrypted} and SafetyNets~\cite{ghodsi2017safetynets}.
 ShadowNet's performance is orders of magnitude better than such cryptographic approaches.
-For instance, for a single image classification, CryptoNets takes $\sim$570 seconds on PC while ShadowNet takes less than a second on a smartphone.
+For instance, for a single image classification, CryptoNets takes $\sim$570s s on a PC while ShadowNet takes $<$1s on a smartphone.

-To ensure the integrity of model weights, Uchida et. al \cite{uchida2017embedding} and Zhang et. al \cite{zhang2018protecting} embed watermarks into deep neural model parameters while training the models.
-DeepAttest \cite{chen2019deepattest} encodes fingerprint in DNN weights to prevent weight modification.
-These works do not prevent weight leakage.